davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theTower/KolynHelp.md

-"I can see that," the girl replied, politely, and then made way and invited them in with a gesture.
+"I can see that," the girl replied, politely, and then invited them in with a gesture.